Vignette

 Some of the minerals Brenda incorporates into her pieces are more than one hundred million years old.
 She marvels at the juxtaposition between the rocks’ rugged, nondescript exterior and the gleaming luster within.
 “You never know exactly what to expect before a rock is sliced open,” she notes; “it’s a surprise every time.”
 The serendipitous aspect of working this way is key to its attraction for her.
 “Only after cutting it do you know if there is beauty inside; a door magically opening to a whole new world.”
 Once the interior section is visible, she lets the unique veining, color and silhouette of the cross-section suggest what the slab will ultimately become.
 Whether the final result is a table, lamp or wallcovering, each piece is unique and represents the individual beauty found in nature.

-Brenda's father was a Senior Captain for Braniff International, and as a result Brenda travelled throughout the world growing up.
-These travels are what inspired her to delve into other countries and customs.
-After graduating with a degree in fine arts, Houston started her design career in visual merchandising and store design, with a focus on luxury retailers.
-Among the designers she collaborated with were Issey Miyaki, Giorgio Armani and Donna Karan.
+Brenda's father was a Senior Captain for Braniff International and encouraged her wanderlust.
+Brenda's travels inspired her to delve into other countries and thier customs.
+Houston started her design career in visual merchandising and store design, with a focus on luxury retailers including .Issey Miyaki, Giorgio Armani and Donna Karan.
 Houston continued her love of design and travel working with Princess Cruises as the Head of Design for on board shops and spas until a shark-diving accident in Palau precipitated a pause.
-After two years of rehabilitation, she began designing jewelry store interiors, first for Bailey Banks & Biddle, and then David Yurman in New York.
+After two years of rehabilitation, she resumed her career as Vice President of Creative for David Yurman in New York.

 "Now more than ever it is so important that we educate the world on the use of sustainable materials and the beauty found in nature.
 By the year 2050, our oceans will contain more weight in plastic than in fish!
 This is the time to examine our resources and how best to apply them to our needs for future generations."